smart-edge-open/specs/openness_awsgreengrass.md

 #### Download Dockerfile from AWS

 AWS provides a Dockerfile and Docker image to enable running AWS IoT Greengrass in a Docker container.
-The procedures for downloading and using it are in the AWS IoT Greengrass Developer Guide <https://docs.aws.amazon.com/greengrass/latest/developerguide>.
+The procedures for downloading and using it are in the AWS IoT Greengrass Developer Guide [AWS IoT Greengrass Developer Guide] (https://docs.aws.amazon.com/greengrass/latest/developerguide).

 In the Downloads section of "What is AWS IoT Greengrass" <https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-docker-download>, find and download the Docker package.

 #### AWS IoT Greengrass